-- 1. No plastic pipe is allowed under the pavement of a public street.
+- 1. Only the following pipe types are allowed under the pavement structure of a public street.
+Pipe being installed from the back of curb into the pavement structure shall only be Reinforced Concrete Pipe (RCP), AWWA C-900 (commonly known as Blue Brute), Cast Iron or Ductile Iron.
 Effectively, this reduces plastic pipe connections to structures or pipes in the curb line or terrace. - 2.
+Pipe installed from the back of curb toward the private property shall be approved "storm pipe" in accordance with Article 504.2 Storm Sewer Pipes, Apron Endwalls and Other Storm Water Channels. - 3.
 Where any type of pipe is being connected to a horizontal elliptical pipe (HERCP) and that connection is not occurring with matching spring lines, a new structure shall be required for the connection.
-Further, if the pipe being connected to the existing HERCP has an inside diameter greater than one half the inside vertical diameter of the existing HERCP, a new structure shall be required for the connection. - 3.
-Where any type of pipe is being connected to a box culvert a tap/connection may be utilized. - 4.
+Further, if the pipe being connected to the existing HERCP has an inside diameter greater than one half the inside vertical diameter of the existing HERCP, a new structure shall be required for the connection. - 4.
+Where any type of pipe is being connected to a box culvert a tap/connection may be utilized. - 5.
 The method of connection to existing clay pipe, or any type of pipe not specifically discussed above shall be at the discretion of the Construction Engineer.